More RPG Maker Horror Games!

 RPGMaker - Forest of Drizzling Rain

-I have Cry to thank for this gem of a game.
 I’ve seen this game before, but admittedly put off playing it because the art didn’t appeal to me much.
-I ended up watching his playthrough instead, and now I’m mentally kicking myself for my self-inflicted spoilers as I download the game because this game is great and deserves to be appreciated.
+I ended up watching a playthrough instead, and now I’m mentally kicking myself for my self-inflicted spoilers as I download the game because this game is great and deserves to be appreciated.

 Lovely music, lovely story, and even lovelier characters make this game well worth your time.